clixx-io/clixx.io/doc/source/Processor-Attiny.rst

 Programming
 -----------

-The easiest way to develop programs for these boards is using GCC and C++.
+The easiest way to develop programs for these boards is using the clixx.io C++ Event-Framework.

 Connecting the ISP Programming Adaptor
 --------------------------------------